2023 Most Popular Visual & Performing Arts Bachelor's Degree Schools in Mississippi

 Full Visual & Performing Arts at University of Southern Mississippi Report

-Out of the 14 schools in Mississippi that were part of this year’s ranking, University of Mississippi landed the # 2 spot on the list.
-Located in the town of University, Ole Miss is a public college with a fairly large student population.
+A rank of #2 on this year’s list means University of Mississippi is a great place for visual and performing arts students working on their bachelor’s degree.
+Located in the remote town of University, Ole Miss is a public school with a fairly large student population.

 Of the 71 students majoring in visual and performing arts at Ole Miss, 27% are male and 73% are female.